barchart/alerting-service-public/docs/content/concepts/alert_data_structure.md

 	});
 ```

-If you're building an interactive application, you'll need this metadata to build a dynamic UI — allowing your users to define their own conditions.
-For example, our sample application allows users to define their own conditions (see the [Quick Start: Sample Applications](/content/quick_start?id=sample-applications) section for loading instructions).
+If you're building an interactive application, you'll use this metadata to build a dynamic UI — allowing your users to define their own conditions.
+Take a look at our HTML5 sample application.
+Loading instructions can be found in the [Quick Start: Sample Applications](/content/quick_start?id=sample-applications) section.

 ### Natural Language Text